cloudnative-pg/cloudnative-pg/docs/src/samples.md

 **Bootstrap cluster with SQL files**
 : [`cluster-example-initdb-sql-refs.yaml`](samples/cluster-example-initdb-sql-refs.yaml):
-   A cluster example that executes a set of queries defined in a secret and a ConfigMap right after the database is created.
+   A cluster example that executes a set of queries defined in a secret and a `ConfigMap` right after the database is created.

 **Sample cluster with customized `pg_hba` configuration** : [`cluster-example-pg-hba.yaml`](samples/cluster-example-pg-hba.yaml):
   A basic cluster that enables the user app to authenticate using certificates.

-**Sample cluster with Secret and Configmap mounted using projected volume template** : [`cluster-example-projected-volume.yaml`](samples/cluster-example-projected-volume.yaml) A basic cluster with the existing secret and ConfigMap mounted into Postgres pod using projected volume mount.
+**Sample cluster with Secret and ConfigMap mounted using projected volume template** : [`cluster-example-projected-volume.yaml`](samples/cluster-example-projected-volume.yaml) A basic cluster with the existing `Secret` and `ConfigMap` mounted into Postgres pod using projected volume mount.

 ## Backups